BobAfwata/Making-Embedded-Systems/Week-03/led_blinking.md

 From the schematic the onboard led is in port C
 ![title](assets/schematic.PNG))

 First look at the reference manual for stm32f1xx family of microcontrollers .
-Download the manual ancd check on page 51 as shown below
+Download the manual and check on page 51 as shown below
 ![title](assets/memory_map.PNG))
 GPIO port C has a base address at 0x4001-1000 while the RCC register has an address at 0x4002-1000.
 We first activate the clock for GPIO port C by setting the RCC_IOPCEN register